 Kenya to Minnesota

-Ogega was accepted into the post-baccalaureate Fundamentals of Quantitative Finance program at CSE, with hopes of qualifying for its professional Masters of Financial Mathematics program.
-Unfortunately, following his first semester of studies, anticipated funding from sponsors in Kenya failed to materialize, leaving him in difficult financial straits.
+Ogega was accepted into the post-baccalaureate Fundamentals of Quantitative Finance program at the U’s College of Science and Engineering, with hopes of qualifying for its professional Masters of Financial Mathematics program.
+However, following his first semester of studies, anticipated funding from sponsors in Kenya failed to materialize, leaving him in difficult financial straits.

 “I was so worried and thought I had to drop out of school,” Ogega said.